 This section describes the testing efforts of the developer and the Evaluation Team.
-The specific test configurations and test tools utilized may be found in the Assurance Activity Report (AAR) in Section 2.2.
+The specific test configurations and test tools utilized may be found in Section 2.3.4 of the Assurance Activity Report (AAR).

 Developer Testing

 No evidence of developer testing is required in the assurance activities for this product.